FewFedPIT: Towards Privacy-preserving and Few-shot Federated Instruction Tuning: Limitation

 \subsection{Overview}

-Akin to conventional \fedit, \ourmethod encompasses a server $\mathcal{S}$ overseeing training and $\mathcal{N}$ distributed clients participating.
-Before training commences, $\mathcal{S}$ dispatches a global backbone model like LlaMa2~\cite{touvron2023llama} to each client, sets the maximum number of training rounds $\mathcal{R}$ and determines global training parameters ($\mathcal{W}^g$) which are exchanged between the server and clients during each training round.
-Given the substantial communication and computational demands associated with the vast training parameters in LLMs, we adopt LoRA~\cite{hu2021lora} as all federated tuning strategies, aligning with prior research~\cite{zhang2023fedpetuning,zhang2023towards,fan2023fate,kuang2023federatedscope}.
-Thus, the $\mathcal{W}^g$ represents lightweight LoRA training parameters.

-Our \ourmethod aims to enhance the few-shot performance and privacy preservation capabilities of \fedit against training data extractable attacks.
-To this end, we introduce two critical steps atop the \fedit framework: self-generation and parameter-isolated training.
-Technically, we introduce private parameters $\mathcal{W}^l$, mirroring the size of the global parameters $\mathcal{W}^g$, managed locally by each client.
-Self-generation leverages $\mathcal{W}^g$ to synthesize data pertinent to the local context, expanding the local dataset and bolstering training performance.
-Subsequently, the client conducts parameter-isolated training, independently training $\mathcal{W}^l$ and $\mathcal{W}^g$ on local data (private) and synthetic data (public), respectively.
-This methodology ensures that adversaries can exclusively access synthetic data derived from the federated global training parameters $\mathcal{W}^g$, thereby safeguarding the confidentiality of local private data.
-The overarching framework of our method is outlined in Algorithm \ref{algorithm}.
+The innovation of \ourmethod lies in its client-side operations, which consist of three key steps: synthetic data generation, parameter isolation training, and local aggregation sharing.
+We introduce private parameters $\mathcal{W}^l$, which are of the same size as the global parameters $\mathcal{W}^g$ and are managed locally by each client.
+In the synthetic data generation step, $\mathcal{W}^g$ self-generates data relevant to the local context, and $\mathcal{W}^l$ filters out high-quality synthetic data $\mathcal{D}_k^{syn}$.
+Subsequently, the client performs parameter isolation training, where $\mathcal{W}^l$ is trained on private local data $\mathcal{D}_k$, and $\mathcal{W}^g$ on public synthetic data $\mathcal{D}_k^{syn}$.
+This step can also mitigate the impact of noise in synthetic data.
+Inspired by experimental findings that standard federated aggregation can reduce privacy leakage, we implement local aggregation sharing.
+We combine $\mathcal{W}^g$ and $\mathcal{W}^l$ with a parameter $\beta$ before uploading to the server.
+This process reduces the exposure of privacy parameters, thereby safeguarding the confidentiality of local private data.
+The comprehensive framework of our method is detailed in Algorithm \ref{algorithm}.